Superdish/hello-world/README.md

 on the blacktop.

 Where?
 I can't see anything.
-Oan you?
+Can you?

 No, nothing.
 It's all cloudy.